HackRiddleScheduleApp/hackriddlescheduleapp.github.io/CONTRIBUTING.md

 Please test your code locally before making a pull request!

+#### Adding a page
+See "Make a Code Contribution" and make a copy of `template.html`, modifying the content of the page.

 #### Running the Application
 This application was designed with ease-of-use **and** ease-of-development in mind.
 Simply `git clone` the repository, and then open `index.html` in your web browser of choice.
 That's it!